jcreaner92/DatabricksAutomation/README.md

 3. a YAML Pipeline deployment on a DevOps Agent (e.g. Github Actions or Azure DevOps etc). <br>
 <br>

-The programmatic way in which the first teo scenarios allow us to interact with the Databricks API is akin to "Continuous **Development**", as opposed to "Continuous **Deployment**".
+The programmatic way in which the first two scenarios allow us to interact with the Databricks API is akin to "Continuous **Development**", as opposed to "Continuous **Deployment**".
 The former is strong on flexibility, however, it is somewhat weak on governance, accountability and reproducibility. <br>

 In a nutshell, Continuous **Development** _is a partly manual process where developers can deploy any changes to customers by simply clicking a button, while continuous **Deployment** emphasizes automating the entire process_.